kfilanowski/Pages-TestV2/src/assets/Malon's Marvelous Misadventures/Icon Usage Guide.md

 The `---` lines are important - they tell the system where the frontmatter starts and ends.

-### Step 2: Save and Regenerate
+### Step 2: Save and Commit

 After you save your file:
-1. Let your developer friend know you added icons
+1. Commit and push your changes to GitHub
-2. They'll run a quick command to update the system
+2. The system automatically updates (GitHub Actions does this for you!)
-3. Refresh your browser page
+3. Wait a minute for the deployment, then refresh your browser

 ### Step 3: Enjoy Your Icon!